dparson55/NRFLite/README.md

 Radio CSN  -> Any Arduino pin (can be same as CE) Radio IRQ  -> Any Arduino pin (optional)
 ```
-*Arduino 10 is the hardware Slave Select pin and must stay as an OUTPUT for SPI operation.*
 ![ATmega328 Pinout](https://github.com/dparson55/NRFLite/raw/master/extras/ATmega328_pinout_small.jpg)

 ###### ATtiny84